dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 You can configure a card in 2, 3, 4, or 5-column grids.
 To maintain a good user experience, be mindful of how the cards are displayed.
 Cards with multiple paragraphs may not work because the text and cards will appear too squished, making them hard to read and a bad user experience.

-4 or 5-column grids should only be used:
+Use 4 or 5-column grids:

 - Sparingly.
 There won't be many instances where you need to display 4 or 5 cards in a row on the docs site.
 - Only for cards that contain very little text, such as 15 words or less.